rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 Check if the following conditions for responsive layout are met:

 - `Header` and `Not only` section background is stretched.
-- The picture of the dog below in the `Not only` ыусешщт does not intersect with the text.
+- The picture of the dog below in the `Not only` section does not intersect with the text.
 - All paragraphs with text are aligned to the left in the `Not only` section.
 The blocks themselves are centered.
 - "Make a friend" button is centered.
 - All paragraphs with text are aligned to the left in the `About the shelter` section.
 The blocks themselves are centered.